HugoBothaMD/naip-ssast/README.md

 ## Known errors
 Before installing any packages or attempting to run the code, be aware of the following errors and missing functionality:
-1. If you pass any value above 0 for `num_workers`, you will get an error when you attempt to load a batch.
+1. If you pass any value above 0 for `num_workers` on a local machine, you might get an error when you attempt to load a batch.
 Due to lack of GPU, it is unclear if this is only an issue on CPU only machines.
-2. Original implementations not debugged to be compatible with new classification head <- maybe stick the old classification head back in>.
-Weighted averaging hasn't been debugged.
-3. It does not seem like the learning rate warmup is functioning properly, we will be going in to debug this later.

 ## Running requirements
 The environment must include the following packages, all of which can be dowloaded with pip or conda: